Computer Vision for Robotics š¦š¦š¦

 Try adding a derivative term, does that help?
 Why or why not?
 Does it help when the error is large?

-The derivative term does not seem to help when we tested it.
 When visualizing the error in a graph, we see that the derivative of the error is noisy and occasionally spikes up or down, which could be partly caused by the way we calculate the error, which involves selecting the largest group of yellow lane markers in the image, and when we jumps from one group to the next we get a large derivative term.
-The derivative term does not help when the error is large.

 Try adding an integral term, does that help?
 Is the I term useful?
 Why or why not?